 While these are some of the prevalent trends in global HCM, there are many other trends that can be unearthed.
 Organizations are holistically working towards the betterment of their HR systems.
 With HR being the heart of any organization, they would want their HR system to act as a linchpin managing the entire spectrum of the hire-to-retire cycle of an employee.
 Howbeit, while few trends keep changing from time to time, some others remain persistent.

 An expert opinion shall always open doors to newer perspectives.
-Interestingly, there is a webinar coming up titled “Disruptive trends in global HCM” featuring Ben Eubanks, who will be talking about the prevalent HCM trends in the global arena and the challenges faced by global HR functions during global expansion.
+Interestingly, there is an on-demand webinar titled “Disruptive trends in global HCM” featuring Ben Eubanks, who talks about the prevalent HCM trends in the global arena and the challenges faced by global HR functions during global expansion.
 The webinar also throws light on how a high performing global HR function must be created.

 Intriguing, right?
-Click here to join the webinar!
+Click here to take a look at the on-demand webinar!